Common Portfolio Wisdom – “INFORMATION = POWER AND SOPHISTICATION”

 Let’s think about this, the power is not in the information but the application of information.
 A medical student could be the head of the class academically, but that doesn’t mean they will be the greatest surgeon, it all depends on how they apply the information and develop a skill.

 If you google anything, you find varying opinions.
 Take milk, for example, half the searches will say how important milk is and the other half say you should not drink milk.
 So, where does all that information get you?
 Stuck in trying to interpret what is best for you.
-That is the key, what is best for you, your lifestyle, your goals.
+That is the key, what is best for you, your lifestyle, and your goals.

-Same is true with anything financial, you will always have different “experts” with varying opinions, so information often leads to inaction, not knowing what to do.
+The same is true with anything financial, you will always have different “experts” with varying opinions, so information often leads to inaction, not knowing what to do.

 How do you know who that is?
 For starters, when you meet do they just try to fill you with information about their product?
 Do they use their information to seem sophisticated and powerful using terms you do not understand?
-Or do they spend their time listening to you, finding out what you want, what’s important to you?
+Or do they spend their time listening to you, finding out what you want, and what’s important to you?

 Want to share this blog post?
 Click the links below!